 Presence of real time data can go a long way.
 This can earn a company enormous profit.
-Further, modern organisations today, realize that data management is a great technique that can be arranged via quality management systems to ensure compliance.
+Modern organizations ensure compliance using quality management systems to manage data.

-Moreover, an organisation with long-term data management techniques can predict high profitability, good customer relations, efficiencies and consistency in product quality.
+Moreover, long-term data management techniques can predict high profitability, good customer relations, efficiencies and consistency in product quality.

-With the help of a quality management software, you can address data collection, disposal methods, data source management and analysis.
+With the help of a quality management system, you can address data collection, disposal methods, data management and analysis.

 2- Achieving customer satisfaction with product quality

-The primary goal of QMS is to ensure that quality objectives are met.
-The quality management process involves describing product quality and setting up measuring tools.
+The primary goal of Quality Management Systems is to ensure that quality objectives are met.
+The process involves describing product quality and setting up measuring tools.

 3- Establishing a customer-mindful culture

 Quality objectives are a tested and satisfied requirement of QMS.
 They are laid down to define strategic goals that will help achieve quality goals.
-To be precise, objectives address the link between customer expectation and specific measurable goals.
+In other words, objectives address the link between customer expectation and specific measurable goals.

-So, quality leaders should lead employees in establishing a customer-mindful culture.
-Therefore, to deliver quality goods and services, a company should address gaps such as staff training requirements, inadequate resources and use of over-aged data.
+Quality leaders should lead employees in establishing a customer-mindful culture.
+Moreover, to deliver quality goods and services, a company should address gaps in an organisation.
+With an good QMS, gaps such as staff training requirements, inadequate resources and use of over-aged data can be managed efficiently.

 4- Continuous improvement of quality controls across departments

-An organisation should improve its data and its methods of production.
+An organisation should improve its data and its production methods.
 As a result, this will help to learn current trends and incorporate them into its production method.